MicrosoftDocs/win32/desktop-src/Msi/user-account-control--uac--patching.md

 ---
-Description: User Account Control (UAC) patching enables the authors of Windows Installer installations to identify digitally-signed patches that can be applied in the future by non-administrator users. ms.assetid: f7d64f61-24c8-4037-a10b-d68d0e9e3c42
+description: User Account Control (UAC) patching enables the authors of Windows Installer installations to identify digitally-signed patches that can be applied in the future by non-administrator users. ms.assetid: f7d64f61-24c8-4037-a10b-d68d0e9e3c42
 title: User Account Control (UAC) Patching ms.topic: article